OUR HISTORY

 LOOKING BACK, LOOKING FORWARD

-Over nearly a half century of ministry, MTW’s size and kingdom impact have grown enormously: from a scrappy handful of missionaries with a budget of just $100,000 to a global agency comprised of 543 missionaries serving one year or longer, 996 short term missionaries, and 1,337 national partners serving in 100 different countries around the world.
+Over nearly a half century of ministry, MTW’s size and kingdom impact have grown enormously: from a scrappy handful of missionaries with a budget of just $100,000 to a global agency comprised of 509 missionaries serving one year or longer, 1274 missionaries, interns, and trip participants and 1,252 national partners serving in 104 different countries around the world.

 Today, all across the globe, MTW missionaries are planting churches, discipling university students, and training local Christian leaders with solid, Reformed theology.
 Medical missionaries serve the poor in the mountains of Peru and the slums of Ethiopia; artists use their craft as a vehicle for evangelism, discipleship, and expressing the beauty of our Creator in Germany and Japan; and entrepreneurs start business as missions enterprises in countries hostile to the Christian faith.
 The particular callings pursued by our missionaries are diverse, and yet the Church is at the center of each.